JonatanHogild/Ansible_on_management_vm/README.md

 └── roles/  <br>
     └── common/  <br>

-This is one suggested directory structure, placed in /opt.
+This is a suggested directory structure, placed in /opt.
 For a lab, it would suffice to create a single ansible folder placed in your home directory.

 #### 3.2.2.
 Set the correct permissions for the directories and files <br>